AnthonyCxx/Notes-and-Writeups/Python/Object-oriented Programming/Dunder Methods.md

 # Dunder Methods in Python
 Dunder methods (_dunder_ == 'double underscore') are special methods that can be used to enhance your classes.
-Dunder methods are prefix and postfixed by two underscores and their functionality covers everything from constructors to operator overloading.
+Dunder methods are prefixed and postfixed by two underscores and their functionality covers everything from constructors to operator overloading.

 If you're looking for operator overloading, [click here](https://github.com/EthanC2/Notes-and-Writeups/blob/main/Python/Object-oriented%20Programming/Operator%20Overloading.md).